Camineet/cypress-e2e/README.md

-Thanks for taking a look at my Cypress automation testing code from my recent coursework.
+Thanks for taking a look at my Cypress front-end automation testing code from my recent coursework.

 Video Preview
 -------------